Reduce Reuse Recycle - Your Green Guide

 2. Punch or drill holes inside a circle about 6 inches in diameter in the centre of the base (for liquid to drain out).

 3. Punch or drill holes in blocks around the top of the sides of the bin, just below where the lid sits (for air to circulate).
-You can cover these with gardner's fleece or gauze if you want to exclude flies.
+You can cover these with gardener's fleece or gauze if you want to exclude flies.

 4. Put a plastic garden seive upside down in the bottom of the bin - this saves the holes getting blocked.